Pokémon Go: Regional availability

 The game's official launch began on July 6, 2016, with releases in Australia, New Zealand, and the United States.
-Due to server strain from high demand upon release, Niantic CEO John Hanke stated that the release in other regions was to be "paused until Niantic was comfortable" fixing the issues.
-European releases started on July 13, and the game became available to most of the continent over the following ten days.
-The Japanese launch was initially reported to be on July 20; however, the game was delayed after a sponsorship deal with fast food chain McDonald's was leaked, instead releasing two days later.
+Due to server strain caused by high usage upon release, Niantic CEO John Hanke stated that the release in other regions would be "paused until Niantic was comfortable" with fixing the issues.
+The game's official launch began on July 6, 2016, with releases in Australia, New Zealand, and the United States.
+Due to server strain caused by high usage upon release, Niantic CEO John Hanke stated that the release in other regions would be "paused until Niantic was comfortable" with fixing the issues.
+The Japanese launch was initially reported to be on July 20; however, the game's launch was delayed after a sponsorship deal with fast food chain McDonald's was leaked, instead releasing two days later.
 Although the game was proposed to be released in France on July 15, it was postponed until July 24 out of respect and due to safety concerns following a terrorist attack in Nice on July 14.
-Following the shut down of third-party apps and websites in late-July 2016—significantly reducing server strain—Niantic was able to continue pushing release worldwide.
-Central and South America and most of Southeast Asia subsequently saw releases in early August.
-Indonesia was the first Asian country to have the game playable, despite the game not being officially released in that region until August 6.
+Following the shutdown of third-party apps and websites in late July 2016—significantly reducing the server strain—Niantic was able to resume pushing releases globally.
+Central and South America and a large portion of Southeast Asia subsequently saw releases in early August.
+Indonesia was the first Asian country to have the game functional, despite the game not being officially released in that region until August 6.

-In South Korea, the game was not officially released as major restrictions on the use of online mapping data exist.
-However, due to a glitch, a small area around Sokcho in the northeastern part of the country was considered a part of Niantic's North Korea mapping region, making the game fully playable in that area.
-Numerous people took advantage of the gap to play the game.
-Bus tickets from the capital city of Seoul sold out and people living within Sokcho shared information on free Wi-Fi areas to tourists.
-Players also discovered a gym in Panmunjom, along the Korean Demilitarized Zone; however, Niantic later removed it from the game.
-Following the release of Pokémon Go in Japan, parts of Busan also became playable as parts of the city are considered part of Japan's mapping area due to the proximity of Tsushima Island.
+In South Korea, the game was not officially released, as major restrictions on the use of online mapping data existed.
+However, due to a glitch, a tiny area around Sokcho in the northeastern part of the country was considered a part of Niantic's North Korea mapping region, making the game fully functional in that area.
+Numerous people took advantage of the glitch to play the game.
+Bus tickets from the capital city of Seoul sold out, and people living within Sokcho shared information on free Wi-Fi areas with tourists.
+Players also discovered a Gym in Panmunjom, along the Korean Demilitarized Zone; however, Niantic later removed it from the game.
+Following the release of Pokémon Go in Japan, parts of Busan also became playable, as parts of the city are considered part of Japan's mapping area due to the proximity of Tsushima Island.
 The game officially released in the country in January 2017.